Initiatives, Advocacy & Information

 Extended producer responsibility of materials is the only proven and feasible way to scale packaging collection, recycling and reuse1.
 Our industry is proud to be ahead of the pack by being stewards of container deposit schemes (CDS), the preeminent and most successful product stewardship program in Australia.
 Funded 100% by beverage manufacturers and suppliers, these programs ensure funding for product collection, sortation and recycling.
 By 2023 all Australian States and Territories will have an operational CDS.

-In 2019-2020, it is estimated that approximately 70% of eligible containers were recovered through CDS, but we know we can always do better.
+In 2019-2020, approximately 70% of eligible containers were recovered through CDS, but we know Australia can always do better.
 These schemes have created a path to achieving a circular economy for our packaging.
 We will now focus on continuous improvement to ensure that the industry gets “every bottle back”.
 The ABCL does this by providing guidance to new and existing container deposit schemes through participation on expert reference groups to ensure the schemes are operating as efficiently as possible.

-The ABCL and the Beverage Industry Environmental Committee have been working with stakeholders across government, industry, and regulatory bodies to optimise recovery processes, increase CDS access, and raise the quality of processed materials for reintegration into new beverage products.
+The ABCL has been working with stakeholders across government, industry and regulatory bodies to optimise recovery processes, increase CDS access, and raise the quality of processed materials for reintegration into new beverage products.
 We are also looking to partner in the future with local councils, businesses and educational institutions to find gaps in collection that we can target and remedy.
-Our vision is to see no containers in landfill, and we have a robust plan we will be rolling out across 2022-2023 to make it a reality.
+Our vision is to see no containers in landfill, and those containers recycled to go many times round the circle of the circular economy as drinks containers rather than being downcycled into other single use products which usually end up in landfill.

 You can learn more about the individual Container Deposit Schemes here.